jackmayhew/mtl-spots/README.md

 ## General Information
 - Finding places to skateboard can be a challenge.
 MTL Spots is meant to give local skateboarders a platform to share spots with eachother
-- I decided against user authentication for this project, as it will be used by a fairly small/niche community, and I don't want to potentially lose any users by forcing them to sign up
+- I decided against user authentication for this project, as it will be used by a fairly small/niche community, and I don't want to potentially lose any users by forcing them to sign up (Project uses Auth0, but only so I can have an admin system for myself to delete spots/comments if needed)

 ## Technologies Used
 - Next.js